skip-mev/connect/cmd/client/README.md

 ## Overview

 The oracle client can be run concurrently with the oracle server.
-It is meant to be a useful tool for interacting with the oracle server and ensuring the the price feed is working as expected.
+It is meant to be a useful tool for interacting with the oracle server and ensuring the price feed is working as expected.

 ## Usage